 Puteri Harbour has been around for a decade by the time Konstruk was completed back in 2016.
 Most of the developments are high-rise buildings made of concrete, steel and glass.
 Konstruk serves to contrast these developments, thus softening the landscape.

-Beside installations, have you considered sharing knowledge on utilising bamboo in fields such as crafts and furniture-making with the public?
+Besides installations, have you considered sharing knowledge on utilizing bamboo in fields such as crafts and furniture-making with the public?

 We have conducted a couple of public workshops with Eko Prawoto and Andi Ramdani who demonstrated their way of using tools and working with bamboo.
 We hope to have more of these workshop sessions in the School of Sustainability (SOS) at Educity Commons, Iskandar Puteri which is set to open its doors soon.